Marketing to Dentists: How to Market to Dentists

 • Office Managers

-These key team members spend a considerable amount of time keeping things running whether they work with patients directly or just have the ear of the practice owner.
+These key team members spend considerable time keeping things running, whether they work with patients directly or just have the practice owner’s ear.
 All of these influencers are often easier to reach than the docs—so don’t forget to include them in your plan for marketing to dentists.

 Look-alike Audiences and Hashtags

-Look-alike audiences and hashtags can be helpful when identifying audiences on social media.
+Look-alike audiences and hashtags can be useful for identifying social media audiences.
 Specific audiences and hashtags can be used to weed out consumers and make it easier to target the dentists you care about.
-However, when targeting dentists and other healthcare specialties, it’s important to take a critical look at who follows the accounts/hashtags as well as the types of content they are promoting and associated with.
+However, when targeting dentists and other healthcare specialties, it’s important to take a critical look at who follows the accounts/hashtags, as well as the types of content they promote and are associated with.

 • National and regional associations